 During 2014, the existing Shah Deniz facilities were further de-bottlenecked which increased their production capacity from 27.3 million standard cubic metres to 29.5 million standard cubic metres of gas per day.

+In 2018, Shah Deniz celebrated 100 billion cubic metres of total gas production from the field since the start of operations.
 The milestone was achieved at the end of December, exactly 12 years after the first announcement of the start-up of commercial gas production from the field and start-up of operations of the South Caucasus Pipeline.

 In 2021, Shah Deniz celebrated the 25th anniversary since the signing of the Shah Deniz Production Sharing Agreement (PSA).
 The PSA was signed on 4 June 1996 between SOCAR and a consortium of foreign companies.
 It was ratified by the Milli Majlis and became effective on 17 October the same year.